Gradient Descent Ascent for Minimax Problems on Riemannian Manifolds: Introduction

+where $\xi$ is a random variable that follows an unknown distribution $\mathcal{D}$.
+In fact, Problems (\ref{eq:1}) and (\ref{eq:2}) are associated to many existing machine learning applications:

 \textbf{1).
-Robust Training DNNs over Riemannian manifold.} Deep Neural Networks (DNNs) recently have been demonstrating exceptional performance on many machine learning applications.
+Robust DNNs Training over Riemannian manifold.} Deep Neural Networks (DNNs) recently have been demonstrating exceptional performance on many machine learning applications such as image classification.
 However, they are vulnerable to the adversarial example attacks, which show that a small perturbation in the data input can significantly change the output of DNNs.
 Thus, the security properties of DNNs have been widely studied.
 One of secured DNN research topics is to enhance the robustness of DNNs under the adversarial example attacks.
-To be more specific, given training data $\mathcal{D}:=\{\xi_i=(a_i,b_i)\}_{i=1}^n$, where $a_i\in \mathbb{R}^d$ and $b_i\in \mathbb{R}$ represent the features and label of sample $\xi_i$ respectively.
-Each data sample $a_i$ can be corrupted by a universal small perturbation vector $y$ to generate an adversarial attack sample $a_i+y$, as in \citep{moosavi2017universal,chaubey2020universal}.
-To make DNNs robust against adversarial attacks, one popular approach is to solve the following robust training problem:
+Given the training sample $\mathcal{D}:=\{\xi_i=(a_i,b_i)\}_{i=1}^n$, where $a_i\in \mathbb{R}^d$ and $b_i\in \mathbb{R}$ represent the features and label of sample $\xi_i$ respectively.
+Then we train a robust DNN against a universal adversarial attack \cite{moosavi2017universal,akhtar2018defense}, which can be formulated the following minimax problem: